fight233/DThouse_cxd/src/plugins/taosadapter/README.md

 ### Uninstall taosAdapter

-The command `rmtaos` will remove the TDengine server software including taosAdapter too.
+The command `rmtaos` will remove the DThouse server software including taosAdapter too.

 ### Upgrade taosAdapter

-taosAdapter only properly run with the same version of TDengine server.
+taosAdapter only properly run with the same version of DThouse server.
-You need to upgrade TDengine server to upgrade taosAdapter.
+You need to upgrade DThouse server to upgrade taosAdapter.
-A separate deployed taosAdapter need to upgrade the corresponding version of TDengine server package too.
+A separate deployed taosAdapter need to upgrade the corresponding version of DThouse server package too.

 ## taosAdapter's parameters